 School-age Children per household.
 With limited commercial and industrial activity, the School District is primarily dependent on residential ad valorem property taxes for local revenue.
-This funding issue is exacerbated by the high number of school-age children per household in Paulding County, as there is not a correlating increase in funding because local funding is based on property tax values not the number of school-age children living in the home.
-According to the Georgia Department of Education, based on the most current data, the School District ranks 128th (out of 180) in local revenue per full-time equivalent student.
+This funding issue is exacerbated by the high number of school-age children per household in Paulding County, as there is not a correlating increase in funding because local funding is based primarily on property tax values not the number of school-age children living in the home.
+According to the Georgia Department of Education, based on the most current data available, the School District ranks 121st (out of 180) in local revenue per full-time equivalent student.

 Rising Cost of Human Capital.
-With around 80.5% of the School District's budget focused on salaries and benefits, the rising cost of human capital is a major factor bearing on the School District's future.
-These rising costs include, but are not limited to, the Teachers Retirement System (TRS) and State Health Benefit Plan, which have seen unprecedented increases over the past few years.
-As the demand for highly qualified teachers increases, the School District must remain competitive in compensation and benefits.
+With almost 90% of the School District's general fund budget focused on salaries and benefits, the cost of human capital is a major factor bearing on the School District's future.
+These costs include, but are not limited to, the Teachers Retirement System (TRS) and State Health Benefit Plan.
+As the demand for highly-qualified teachers increases, the School District must remain competitive in compensation and benefits.